 The statute defines control as: having more than 50% ownership or voting power of a business. control over the election of a majority of directors, or the power to exercise a controlling influence over the management of a company.
 A nonprofit can meet the control requirement by either controlling or being controlled by a business.
 It is much more common for a nonprofit to be controlled by a for-profit business, but it is possible in some circumstances for a nonprofit to have a for-profit subsidiary.

 Common branding is defined as a shared name, servicemark, or trademark.
-The California Privacy Rights Act (CPRA), which goes into effect in January 2023, clarifies this definition by adding that the common branding would give the average consumer the understanding that the entities are commonly owned.
+The California Privacy Rights Act (CPRA) clarified this definition by adding that the common branding would give the average consumer the understanding that the entities are commonly owned.

 An example of a nonprofit that falls under this definition is the Walmart Foundation.
 The Walmart Foundation is 100% funded by Walmart Inc., and its board of directors is composed entirely of Walmart executives.
 This meets the control requirement.
 As far as common branding goes, the Walmart Foundation obviously shares a name with Walmart, uses the Walmart logo, and in general makes no secret of its affiliation with the corporation.
 The CCPA therefore applies to the Walmart Foundation.
-If Walmart also shares any personal information with the nonprofit, then the CCPA will continue to apply after the CPRA goes into effect.
+If Walmart also shares any personal information with the nonprofit, then the CCPA will apply to the both entities.